ANU-Rocketry/control-panel/README.md

-# LJSoftware

-Full stack suite to allow custom control of LabJacks, over TCP for rocket testing
+# ANU Rocketry Test Stand Control Panel

 ![screenshot](./screenshot.png)

-This project consists of two parts: a backend that runs on a Raspberry Pi written in Python, and a front end website client written using Node.js and React.js.
+This project consists of two parts: a backend that runs on a Raspberry Pi written in Python, and a front end website client written using React.js.
 The two communicate over a point-to-point wifi connection.

 # How To Use